dojo/docs/dojox/grid/EnhancedGrid/plugins/Printer.rst

 Arguments       Type                Optional/Mandatory          Description
 ==============  ==================  ==========================  ====================================================
-args            Object              Optional(default to {})     Including title, cssFiles and writerArgs onExported      function(string)    Mandatory                   Callback function, do something with the result string.
+args            Object              Optional(default to {})     Including title, cssFiles and writerArgs
 ==============  ==================  ==========================  ====================================================

 The content of the args parameter for the above functions is: